The Mom’s Guide of Supply Chain Management for Ecommerce Success

 2. Try to Source Locally

 Although the Internet has made it easier than ever to order supplies and goods, it’s always best to try to source locally when possible.
 The advantage to local sourcing of materials for your eCommerce needs is that you’re often able to work out better deals and handle disruptions faster.
-Working locally may also open up trade opportunities with local businesses as well as marketing and business partnership agreements that can help you to expand your business faster and on a more personal level.
+Working locally may also open up trade opportunities with local businesses.
+Marketing and business partnership agreements can help you to expand your business faster and on a more personal level.

 3. Utilize Automation When Possible

 Automating your purchases can be a way to save time and money while you focus on your family and other obligations.
 On a smaller scale, automating supply chain management processes can mean things like setting up automatic ordering from suppliers once per month based on previous purchases.
-Many companies offer these options for customers who need to make regular purchases, and you may even receive a discount for setting up scheduled orders.
+Many companies offer these options for customers who need to make regular purchases.
+You may even receive a discount for setting up scheduled orders.

 4. Plan for Scaling

 If you’re planning to turn your eCommerce business into a full-time career in the future, now is the time to plan for scaling.
-You may currently be storing supplies in a spare room or basement, but as your business grows, you’re going to need more space, so consider things like warehousing now instead of later.
-Likewise, think about things like manufacturing spaces, delivery route options and advanced record keeping technologies that will have to grow with your business needs.
-Having plans in place now can eliminate hassles and make transitions smoother, saving you time and money while making your business more productive and profitable.
+You may currently be storing supplies in a spare room or basement.
+As your business grows, you’re going to need more space, so consider things like warehousing now instead of later.

 5. Work With a Team of Professionals